Welcome to another Wacky Workshops project – how to make a jumping kangaroo.

 - Kangaroos use their muscular tail for balance when jumping and also for swimming.

-- On land kangaroos only ever move their hind legs together, however in water they kick each leg independently to swim.
+- On land kangaroos only ever move their hind legs together, however, in the water they kick each leg independently to swim.

 - Female kangaroos can determine the sex of their offspring, according to conditions.